 I have also seen this snake called Gongylosoma baliodeirum and called the “striped ringneck” in the book, A Field Guide to the Reptiles of Thailand.
-The image they show for the the snake is completely different than the snake shown above.
-See next image – a screen shot from my phone where I have the ebook.
+The image they show for the snake is entirely different than the snake shown above.
+See the next image – a screenshot from my phone where I have the ebook.

 The snake is not covered at all in “A Photographic Guide to Snakes and Other Reptiles of Thailand and Southeast Asia.